fengjixuchui/Kernal-cheat-Injector/README.md

-# Kernel cheat injector
+# Windows Kernel cheat injector
-Inject your internal dlls with this please read before using for your safety as this is public and I am not responsible for any bans you may face.
+Inject your internal cheat dlls with this please read before using for your safety as this is public and I am not responsible for any bans you may face.
-# im selling the private source code add discord : Skeng#6969
+# im selling my private source codes add discord : Skeng#6969

 # active updates + changes to keep this undetected and safe to use !